-For more information on Dr Grainger’s lab and research please visit: http://graingerlab.com/
+For more information about Professor Grainger’s lab and research please visit: http://graingerlab.com/

 To find out more about studying for a PhD at the University of Birmingham, including full details of the research undertaken in each school, the funding opportunities for each subject, and guidance on making your application, you can now order your copy of the new Doctoral Research Prospectus, at: http://www.birmingham.ac.uk/students/drp.aspx

 The School of Biosciences offers a number of UK Research Council (e.g. BBSRC, NERC) PhD studentships each year.
 Fully funded research council studentships are normally only available to UK nationals (or EU nationals resident in the UK) but part-funded studentships may be available to EU applicants resident outside of the UK.
 The deadline for applications is 6th January 2019.

 Each year we also have a number of fully funded Darwin Trust Scholarships.
 These are provided by the Darwin Trust of Edinburgh and are for non-UK students wishing to undertake a PhD in the general area of Molecular Microbiology.
 The deadline for this scheme is also typically at the end of January each year.